adahn6/coalition/FAQ.md

 This format can already be extremely fast; adding in fast mana or tutors would enable plays that other players would never have chances to respond to.
 Additionally, the split 4x/1x deck construction is a considered decision: Your creatures are reliable and consistent, anything else is not.
 The more powerful tutors undermine this philosophy and thus are banned.

 ### Why not allow other legendary cards?
 The choice of legendary creature should really be something special, not just another card in the deck that you happen to have easy access to.
 To that end, removing other legendary cards helps increase its significance.
-Equally importantly, this format gives quite a lot of consistent power to decks by allowing once a turn unpenalized access to a legendary creature card; as a tradeoff for balance, access to other powerful cards must be restricted or the format would be unenjoyable.
+Equally importantly, this format gives quite a lot of consistent power to decks by allowing once a turn unpenalized access to a legendary creature card; as a tradeoff for balance, access to other powerful cards must be restricted or the format would be much less enjoyable.

 ### Why does affiliation count more than just a creature's type?
 There are plenty of creatures that synergize with creatures outside of their type-- for example, many Artificers create Servos.
 Checking the entire text of a card allows for cards intended to synergize with each other to be played together.

 ### Why does affiliation apply to non-creature cards?
-From an aesthetic perspective, this restriction enforces that decks feel 100% committed to their affiliation.
-But from a format perspective it's extremely important to note that powerful deck archetypes that don't need to care about affiliation emerge if, **as just one example**, [Celestial Colonnade](https://scryfall.com/card/uma/238/celestial-colonnade) and its equivalents can be run at 4x by any deck.
-These restrictions mean that the everyone, no matter what deck archetypes they're trying to build, has to pay close attention to the affiliation choice and what cards it enables.
+There are plenty of deck archetypes that would run, as one example, [Celestial Colonnade](https://scryfall.com/card/uma/238/celestial-colonnade) or its equivalents to get around the affiliation restrictions.
+Keeping those restrictions as wide as possible mean that the everyone, no matter what deck archetypes they're trying to build, has to pay close attention to the affiliation choice and what cards it enables or disables.

 ### Why not have affiliation restrictions build similarly to color identity, where any card can be run as long as the type as mentioned on the coalition leader?
 The restriction of a single affiliation is much more straightforward to understand and parse.